andysoftware/CleaningService/README.md

 # CleaningService
-This is a group project for the class Project Development and Tools
+This is a group project for the class Tools of Software Projects.